 - Recognise that adults have the right to independence that involves a degree of risk; and

-- Act in an open, transparent and accountable way in working in partnership with Adult Social Care Services, the Police, Health Agencies, Probation Providers and other agencies to safeguard adults and assist in bringing to justice anyone who has committed an offence against an adult.
+- Act in an open, transparent and accountable way in working in partnership with Adult Social Care Services, the Police, Health Agencies, Probation Providers and other agencies to safeguard adults and assist in bringing to justice anyone acting in the name of the Church who has committed an offence against an adult.

 3. Legislative Framework

 - Safeguarding Children and Young People from Sexual Exploitation 2009;